questdb/questdb.io/blog/2020-10-19-grafana-tutorial.md

 Now that we have a data source and a dashboard, we can go ahead and add our first panel.

 <img
-alt="An image of new dashboard with a 'Add new panel' button" className="screenshot--shadow screenshot--docs" src="/img/blog/2020-10-19/add-new-panel.png"
+alt="Screenshot of a new dashboard with a 'Add new panel' button" className="screenshot--shadow screenshot--docs" src="/img/blog/2020-10-19/add-new-panel.png"
 />